 In a medical emergency, teachers have been appropriately trained to administer emergency paediatric first aid.
-If possible, the school's First Aiders Mrs Wood and Mrs Dilnot will be asked to attend.
+If possible, the school's First Aiders Mrs Wood, Mrs Aizlewood and/or Mr Christopher will be asked to attend.
 Should it be necessary to call an ambulance, children will be accompanied to the hospital by a member of staff until such a time that a parent can reasonably attend or until the end of the school day, whichever is soonest.
 Parents must always be called in a medical emergency, but will not need to be present for a child to be taken to hospital if directed by ambulance staff.